cloudflare/puppeteer/README.md

 # Workers version of Puppeteer Core

 This repo is a fork of main puppeteer project.
-It creates a version of puppeteer core specialized for use in Cloudflare workers.
+It creates a version of puppeteer core specialized for use in Cloudflare workers [Browser Rendering](https://developers.cloudflare.com/browser-rendering) API.

 The goals of the fork are: